w-songsong/w-songsong/README.md

 - 👋 Hi, I’m @w-songsong
 - 👀 I’m interested in AI
 - 🌱 I’m currently learning pathyou
-- 📫 How to reach me :you better don’t
+- 📫 How to reach me :email
 - this is a copy of my self-learning homework for graduate college
 - still updating